pokeum/line-sdk-unreal/README.md

 ## Overview

 This repo contains the _**⚠️ UNOFFICIAL** LINE SDK_ for Unreal Engine.
-It allows you to use LINE Login and LINE API in your Unity games easier.
+It allows you to use LINE Login and LINE API in your Unreal Engine games easier.

 ## Features